souja67/ethical-hacking/README.md

 * https://www.kali.org/docs/

-**AirCrack-NG** - Aircrack-ng is a complete suite of tools to assess WiFi network security.
+**Aircrack-NG** - Aircrack-ng is a complete suite of tools to assess WiFi network security.
 It focuses on multiple areas of WiFi security: Monitoring, Attacking, Testing, and Cracking.

 * https://www.aircrack-ng.org/